Habitat for Humanity: A Christian ministry

 - The economics of Jesus

 When we act in response to human need, giving what we have without seeking profit, we believe God magnifies the effects of our efforts.
 We refer to this perspective as "the economics of Jesus."
 Together, the donated labor of construction volunteers, the support of partner organizations and the homeowners' "sweat equity" make Habitat's house building possible.
-By sharing resources with those in need, Habitat volunteers and supporters have made decent, affordable housing a reality for more than 300,000 families worldwide.
+By sharing resources with those in need, Habitat volunteers and supporters have made decent, affordable housing a reality for 6.8 million people worldwide.

 - The theology of the hammer